Back To Home Page

 On a different Mac machine I have, the System Preferences page had a java (coffee cup) icon.
 A click on that offered me a chance to update the version of java.
 A click on the Update option hung endlessly and updated nothing.
 Your machine might do what mine said it would, but did not.
 Mine has an 8 year old operating system.

-For that Mac and two Windows Machines (7 and 10), I downloaded the correct installer directly from Oracle with the link further down.
+For that Mac and two Windows Machines (7 and 10), I downloaded the correct installer directly from Oracle.

 To do the download, you may need an Oracle account.
 It's free.
 There is no credit card entry required.
 The are a few lines of information you need to fill out first.
 Your account, if needed, is confirmed with a follow-up email.
 Once you have a java JRE, you won't need to get it again and may use it with other java programs that you trust.
 Updating the JRE now and then seems to be recommended.
 Once you have an account with Oracle, you can use it to download and install a JRE on other machines you have or on a friend's machine in a matter of minutes.

-Follow instructions to run the Installer.
-When the JRE is installed you should be able to click or double click the WildWords.jar file and have it run.
+When the JRE is installed you should be able to click or double click the WildWords.jar file and run it.

 Note: Some problems may arise when going beyond practicing to playing an opponent in Timbuktu or sometimes around the corner.
 Some explanations are offered within the program--the Make A Connection box in particular.
 There is also a link in the Web Links menu to a "Technical Issues" page.
 Don't forget to take that link if necessary.